 Concordia Language Villages is an internationally recognized and respected world language and cultural education program serving youth, families, educators and adults.
-Our mission is to prepare young people for responsible citizenship in our global community.
+Our mission is to inspire courageous global citizens.

 We are happy to serve as a resource for your story, and can provide subject matter experts in the area of language education for youth, adults and business professionals.